d2718/jset-wasm/README.md

   * ~~user-specifiable polynomial iteration~~ done!
   * ~~user-specifiable color map~~ done!
+  * user-specifiable "default" color (the one used when the iterator runs out of colormap before a point diverges)
   * perhaps some type of smoothing, blurring, or downsampling
   * improved UI of the web interface
     + drag-resizable canvas